subthaumic/subthaumic.github.io/_pages/about.md

 **Currently**, I'm switching gears and my **new project** revolves around geometric neighbour embeddings, with the goal of extracting dynamical information from single cell RNA velocity data during cell differentiation.

-In general, I'm fascinated by the unreasonably effectiveness of abstract mathematical ideas in the natural sciences -- and vice versa.
+In general, I'm fascinated by the unreasonable effectiveness of abstract mathematical ideas in the natural sciences -- and vice versa.